corda/corda-docs/content/en/docs/corda-os/4.6/business-network-membership.md

 * Modify a member's roles in the network.
 * Suspend or revoke membership.

+{{< note >}}
+The code samples in this documentation show you how to run management operations using the provided primitives from the context of a tool or Cordapp.
+It is also possible to do these operations from an RPC client or node shell by simply invoking the supplied administrative flows using data resulted from executing vault queries.
+{{< /note >}}

+### Members, authorised members and Business Network Operators

+In a Business Network, you can assign different roles to members of the network.
+In this documentation, and throughout your network in general, you may encounter the following type of members:

+* Business Network Operator - has all administrative permissions in Business Network.
+* Authorised member - has at least the required administrative permissions to perform a certain task.
+* Member - may not have administrative permissions but is still a member of the group.

 ## Installation

 This is an extension of Corda OS 4.6.
 If you have this version of Corda, and want to set up and run a Business Network, you can make use of the extension flows.